FENCE PANEL 3

 Through mortising, while clamping a block to the back edge to prevent tear-out.

-The horizontal fence rails are slipped over the tenon one at a time.
+The rails for the fence panel 3 are slipped over the tenon one at a time.

 Utilizing spacer blocks to insure we don’t build a crooked fence.